grahamwjohnson/KenazLBM/docs/index.md

 kenazlbm prefetch_models
 ```

-The BSE, BSP, and BSV pretrained models should now be downloaded and cached locally.
+The BSE, BSP, and BSV pretrained models should now be downloaded and cached locally in your conda environment directory.
 To check, you can run the following command:

 ```bash
 kenazlbm check_models